ryouze/ryouze.github.io/content/projects/_index.md

 ## Personal Projects

-I believe in the saying "if you want to understand how something works, build it yourself."
-My personal projects thus tackle challenging programming problems from the ground up.
-A notable example is `vroom`, a 2D game engine built from scratch.
+My independent work focuses on low-level system design and automation.

-As a developer, I also build tools to eliminate repeating problems that slow down my workflow.
-One such project is `header-warden`, a static C++ dependency checker that's now part of my C++ workflow.
+A representative example is `vroom`, a 2D game engine developed from scratch.
+Other projects, such as `header-warden`, have become part of my regular C++ development workflow.

 | Name                                                             | Stack               | Type              | Description                                                                                                     |
 | ---------------------------------------------------------------- | ------------------- | ----------------- | --------------------------------------------------------------------------------------------------------------- |